jac307/MediaArtTutorials/ART1TI3/Mixed-Media-Anim-02.md

 <h3 style="color: darkred;">[Class Time] Animate Frame by Frame</h3>

-🎨 **Task:** Apply physical interventions to each printed frame to create a dynamic, evolving sequence.
+Apply physical interventions to each printed frame to create a dynamic, evolving sequence.

 ### Approaches to Try:
 - **Hand-Drawn Animation**